PlayFab/UnitySDK/PlayFabClientSDK/README.md

 4. Installing the Plugin
 ------------------------
+Download PlayFabPackage.unitypackage and unpack in your project.

+OR

 Create a new Unity project or open an existing Unity project.
 From the PlayFabClientSDK directory, drag the PlayFabSDK folder into your project's assets (anywhere is ok).
+This procedure will loose the reference to the Prefabs but you can still put them back manually.

 5. Configuring the Plugin
 -------------------------
-You must configure the SDK to us your unique TitleId, as assigned by the PlayFab developer portal.
-Your TitleId will be a short string that looks something like "5A7F".
+You must configure the SDK with your unique TitleId, as assigned by the PlayFab developer portal.
+Your TitleId will be a short string that looks something like "5A7F" in your Title URL.

+Once the package installed go to PlayFab->GameConfig and type in your TitleId and current CatalogVersion then Click Save.

+OR

 Somewhere in your game's startup code, add the following: